AmaraSpatial-10K: A Spatially and Semantically Aligned 3D Dataset for Spatial Computing and Embodied AI: An Evaluation Suite for 3D Asset Banks

-$\text{SPS} = 1.0$ for any $x \in [\ell, u]$, with Gaussian decay outside the interval.
-We normalize by the half-width $h$ rather than the full width $u-\ell$ so that the transition band, the region where SPS decays from $1.0$ to $\approx 0.37$, is exactly one interval-width wide, matching the intuition that ``a deviation of one interval's worth'' is meaningful.
-The normalization by the interval half-width $h$ ensures that narrow ranges (e.g., a tea cup: 7--12cm, $h = 2.5$cm) and wide ranges (e.g., a column: 2.5--4.0m, $h = 0.75$m) are penalized on the same relative scale.
-An asset whose dimension deviates from the nearest boundary by one full interval width ($d = 2h$) receives $\text{SPS} \approx 0.02$, while a deviation of half the interval width ($d = h$) yields $\text{SPS} \approx 0.37$.
-Figure~\ref{fig:sps_curve} visualises this decay for three representative subcategories.
-Rankings under Eq.~\eqref{eq:sps} are robust to the choice of decay function; see Appendix~\ref{app:sps_sensitivity} for a sensitivity study with Linear and Lorentzian decays (Kendall's $\tau \geq 0.94$).
+SPS\,$=1.0$ for any $x \in [\ell, u]$, with Gaussian decay beyond.
+We normalise by $h$ (not $u-\ell$) so that the transition band where SPS decays from $1.0$ to $\approx 0.37$ is exactly one interval-width wide, matching the intuition that ``one interval's worth of deviation'' is meaningful.
+This puts narrow ranges (tea cup, $h{=}2.5$\,cm) and wide ones (building, $h{=}48.5$\,m) on the same \emph{relative} scale: $d{=}h$ yields SPS\,$\approx 0.37$, $d{=}2h$ yields SPS\,$\approx 0.02$.
+Rankings are robust to the choice of decay function (Appendix~\ref{app:sps_sensitivity}, Kendall's $\tau\geq 0.94$).
+We illustrate the SPS curve in Appendix~\ref{app:sps_curve} (Figure~\ref{fig:sps_curve}).

-\paragraph{LLM-as-Judge Validation Protocol.} To avoid circular reasoning, the plausible dimension ranges $[\ell, u]$ are generated by a \emph{separate} LLM instance (distinct from the pipeline used during asset generation) prompted with only the subcategory name and no access to our dataset's actual dimensions.
-The prompt requests minimum and maximum plausible real-world heights for a typical instance of the subcategory (e.g., \textit{``What is the plausible height range in metres for a typical dining chair?''}).
-We run three independent queries and take the union of their intervals to reduce single-prompt bias.
-The resulting intervals are used to evaluate every asset in both our dataset and the Objaverse baseline without further human adjustment.
-The same intervals are reused without modification to score the matched Objaverse subset reported in Table~\ref{tab:sps_results}, and no AmaraSpatial data informs interval construction.
+\paragraph{LLM-as-Judge protocol.} Plausible intervals $[\ell,u]$ are generated by a \emph{separate} LLM instance prompted only with the subcategory name, with no access to our dataset's measured dimensions.
+We run three independent queries ($T{=}0.1$) and take the union of their intervals.
+Identical intervals score every asset across all evaluated datasets without further adjustment.
+Prompts and frozen intervals are released (Appendix~\ref{app:llm_prompts}).

-Aggregated across the nine evaluated categories, AmaraSpatial-10K achieves an overall Mean SPS of 0.815 versus 0.412 for the matched Objaverse subset, a $1.98\times$ improvement.